 Back-to-school season is the big marketing event after the summer holidays.
 How did our customers manage to engage their digital audiences and interact with them in September?
 Let’s go for our 5 favourite back-to-school campaigns.

 1. The movie drive campaign

-After its successful campaign for the UEFA Champions League final, Pepsi MAX decided to reiterate its movie drive experience.
+After its successful campaign for the Champions League final, Pepsi MAX decided to reiterate its movie drive experience.
 The brand offered its community the chance to win open-air cinema tickets for the movie of their choice.

 - They had first to choose between different movies: Frozen VS The Lion King, La la land VS Harry Potter, Gladiator VS Skyfall, The devil wears Prada VS A star is born — an excellent way to know its audience preferences and adapt its the movie drive program;

 - Then, they had to guess the weight of a pack of 6 cans of Pepsi Max 33cl;

 - Finally, they had to fill out a form in which an opt-in for Pepsi MAX newsletter was offered.

 To celebrate the early stages of their collaboration, Horst and Keytrade Bank decided to give their communities the chance to win a unique experience: DJ sets, a wonderful dinner and a show full of surprises in an extraordinary location.
 Participants had to answer two questions and fill out a form to be one of the lucky winners, maybe.
 In total, 45 duo-tickets were given away.

 The Belgian football club RSCA decided to use the Qualifio platform to recruit a new member in its team in a more interactive way.
 Through the survey format, they asked five questions to the applicants: name, email address, level of education, background, and they also asked them to upload their resume.

 The football club launched the campaign in English, French and Dutch and promoted it, among other things, on LinkedIn.